 The Best Kind of Bananas to Eat

-If you are going to eat a banana then its best an that’s still a bit green.
-An unripe contains less and contain resistance .
+If you are going to eat a banana then it’s best an that’s still a bit green.
+An unripe contains less and contains resistant .

 is good since your digestive system doesn’t break it down therefore you won’t get as much of the spiking effects you normally would from eating a banana.